UoA-eResearch/earthquake-viz/README.md

 ```bash
 python preprocess.py DEM.in input_dir output_dir
 ```
-where DEM.in is the input DEM (format??), input_dir contains the files to be interpolated onto the DEM, output_dir will contain the interpolated results.
+Where DEM.in is the input DEM (format??), input_dir contains the files to be interpolated onto the DEM, output_dir will contain the interpolated results.

 To generate the Blender animation, run the following command: